Andel sustainable semis

 Comfortable and healthy

-Home comfort is central to the design.
 The structure is vapour-permeable and therefore breathes naturally.
 This has a positive effect on the moisture balance and the living environment.
 The combination of CLT and wood fibre insulation has a high heat storage capacity, keeping the summer heat out for a long time.
 In addition, shutters in the south façade provide passive cooling.
 A heat pump and convectors provide heating and cooling.
-This system responds faster than underfloor cooling and effectively prevents overheating.
+This fast responding system effectively prevents overheating.
 Much attention has also been paid to acoustic quality.
 The subfloor system minimises both airborne and contact noise.
 To avoid sound transmission to the neighbours, the cavity between the houses is insulated and the stairs are kept detached from the party walls.
 The result: a pleasant and healthy living environment.

-By predominantly using biobased materials, the construction phase is carbon negative: more carbon is stored in the structure than is emitted during production and construction.
+The construction process has also been made sustainable in terms of other environmental factors.
+Prefabrication makes the building process highly efficient, with minimal nuisance, emissions and waste on site.
+Rainwater is buffered in the sedum roofs and in a gravel strip around the houses.
+The sedum also captures fine particles and converts carbon dioxide into oxygen.
 The all-electric houses have an energy label A++++ and are Nearly Zero Energy in the operational phase.
-The construction process has also been made sustainable in terms of other environmental factors.
-Prefabrication makes the process highly efficient, with minimal nuisance, emissions and waste on site.
-In addition, rainwater is buffered in the sedum roofs and in a gravel strip around the houses.